hapax/hapax.github.io/fun.md

 permalink: /fun/
 ---

 In the tradition of dorky, maximalist websites, here are a few things I enjoy when I'm not doing science.
+Under construction!

 [//]: # ### Writing/reading